Milton Madison Bridge Project, United States of America

 Design

-The new bridge structure will be a steel truss weighing 8,165t.
-The truss will be 3,181ft long and include two 12ft-wide lanes with 8ft shoulders.
-It will feature a bike lane on each shoulder.
-A 5ft-wide sidewalk will be built on the downstream side of the truss.
+The new bridge is a steel truss structure that is 2,428ft-long and 40ft-wide.
+It includes two 12ft-wide lanes with 8ft shoulders.
+It also features a bike lane on each shoulder.
+A 5ft-wide sidewalk built on the downstream side of the truss was opened in October 2014.

 Construction

-The project includes rehabilitation and widening of the existing piers.
-Studies conducted on the existing piers revealed that they are in good condition and could be reused for another 75 years.
-The new truss is, therefore, decided to be constructed and placed on the rehabilitated piers.
+The project included rehabilitation and widening of the existing piers.
+Studies conducted on the existing piers revealed that they were in good condition and could be reused for another 75 years.
+The new truss was, therefore, decided to be constructed and placed on the rehabilitated piers.

-A new and novel construction technique called truss sliding will be used to place the bridge on the piers.
-The method will include placing of the new steel truss on temporary piers located just below the old bridge.
+A new and novel construction technique called truss sliding was used to place the bridge on the piers.
+The method includes placing the new steel truss on temporary piers located just below the old bridge.

-Following completion of the renovation of the existing piers, the new truss will be moved onto the piers by sliding on steel rails.
-The technique will help in reducing costs by 20%.
-In addition, the bridge will need to be closed just for ten days instead of a 365-day closure.
+Following completion of the renovation of the existing piers, the new truss was moved onto the piers by sliding on steel rails.
+The technique helped in reducing costs by 20%.
+In addition, the bridge was closed just for ten days instead of a 365-day closure.

-The truss is currently being fabricated in Milton and will be transported to the location by barge.
-Construction of a causeway in Madison has been completed and will serve as a loading facility for barges carrying construction materials.
+The truss was fabricated in Milton and transported to the location by barge.
+Construction of a causeway in Madison was completed and serves as a loading facility for barges carrying construction materials.

 Financing

-The project has received a $20m federal grant.
-The remaining funds will be raised by INDOT and KYTC.
+The project received a $20m federal grant, and the remaining funds were raised by INDOT and KYTC.

 Contractors